Molecular Biologist

 Recommended High School Courses:

-The following high school courses are recommended: agricultural education, a focus on sciences such as chemistry, biology and physics, and mathematics.
+- focus on sciences such as chemistry, biology and physics

 Education/Training Required:

-A bachelor’s degree in a life science with a concentration in molecular biology will allow you to obtain some roles.
-However, a master’s or doctorate degree will be required for the majority of the opportunities.
+A bachelor’s degree in molecular biology, biochemistry, cellular biology, biotechnology, biology or a related field will allow you to obtain some roles.
+However, a master’s or doctorate degree will be required for the majority of the opportunities because of this career’s heavy research emphasis.